JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 where you're going --" he said, and then he was lifted free, jerked to his feet.

-The blood sang in Lawrence's ears and he had just enough time to register that the big guy had been lifted by two blank, armored Securitat officers before he flipped over onto his knees and used the posture like a runner's crouch to take off again.
+The blood sang in Batman's ears and he had just enough time to register that the big guy had been lifted by two blank, armored Securitat officers before he flipped over onto his knees and used the posture like a runner's crouch to take off again.
 He got maybe ten feet before he was clobbered by a bolt of lightning